lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

     $ lmchk --input

-`--input` tells **lmchk**{: style="color: blue"} to print out what it seeks.
-It exits without trying read any input; instead, it prints out a table of all the tags it tries to read, together with a brief description of the tag.
+`--input` puts **lmchk**{: style="color: blue"} in a special mode.
+It doesn't attempt to read anything; instead, it prints out a table of all the tags it tries to read, together with a brief description of the tag, and then exits.

+`--show` tells **lmchk**{: style="color: blue"} to print out tags as it reads them (or the defaults it uses in the absence of user's specification)

 The remainder of this section explains the output of `lmchk --input`.
 It is not necessary to the tutorial, but it is useful to see how tags and categories are organized, and how missing or partial tags are handled.